 Nutrition: Teach people how to shop for and cook more nutritious food on a budget.
-In FY2015, the Walmart Foundation contributed \$10 million to nutrition education.
+In FY2015, the Walmart Foundation contributed \$10 million to nutrition education in the U.S.

 Sustainable product design and manufacturing: Lower the environmental and social cost of producing products for our customers.
 For example, the Walmart Foundation helped create and launch the Closed Loop Fund, which will provide \$100 million in low-interest loans to municipalities and companies to build out recycling infrastructure.